Diversified and Adaptive Negative Sampling on Knowledge Graphs: Introduction

 \section{Introduction}

 Knowledge graphs have been widely used to encode facts about the real world.
 Typically, each fact describes a relationship between a head and tail entity in the form of a triplet $\langle$head, relation, tail$\rangle$, and different entities across facts are interconnected to form a graph structure.
-The rich facts contained in a large-scale knowledge graph can be used to enhance numerous applications that rely on real-world knowledge, such as question answering \citep{wu2016ask,li2021improving,shin2019predicate}, object detection \citep{fang2017object,li2023object,lv2023dynamic} and recommendation \citep{cao2019unifying,isufi2021accuracy,du2021diversity,xi2021deep}.
-To effectively exploit the facts for these applications, a common approach is to first perform knowledge graph embedding that converts the symbolic entities and relations to a latent vector space.
-The learned embedding aims to capture relevant structural and semantic information in the knowledge graph, which can then be integrated with other machine learning models.
+The rich facts contained in a large-scale knowledge graph can be used to enhance numerous applications that rely on real-world knowledge, such as question answering \cite{wu2016ask,li2021improving}, object detection \cite{fang2017object} and recommendation \cite{cao2019unifying}.
+To effectively exploit the facts for these applications, a common approach is to first perform knowledge graph embedding that converts the symbolic entities and relations to a latent vector space, which can then be integrated with other machine learning models.